-As they said goodbye to the summer and welcomed the start of winter, using fire to bring us together with friends and family, keeping everyone warm and safe from the darkness of winter nights.
+As they said goodbye to the summer and welcomed the start of winter, the roaring fire brought them together with friends and family, keeping everyone warm and safe from the darkness of winter nights.

 Keep safe this Halloween and watch out for any black piggies with missing tails (don’t worry, Fat Harry, Myrtle and Gertrude our Kunekune pigs all have their tails!)

 Have you booked your stay with us yet!